Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 When to use:

-• To move pressure away from the back
+• To reduce pressure on the back

 • For people at high risk of pressure sores